• Skip to primary navigation

 strawberry vanilla jam in a jar and vanilla beans, strawberries and jars on a table

 Seriously.
-We go crazy over fresh strawberries in my house and I am always lamenting that I didn’t get enough strawberries to have some on hand in my freezer.
+We devour fresh strawberries in my house and I am always lamenting that I didn’t get enough strawberries to have some on hand in my freezer.

 But at least I have jam.
 And you can too.